 Although seat back entertainment and iPads have changed air travel, card games, sticker books, and small toys are excellent options on a long flight or layover.

-Unfortunately, airline food choices may be limited so pack energy bars or other child-friendly snacks in your carry-on luggage.
+Airline food choices may be limited so pack energy bars or other child-friendly snacks in your carry-on luggage.
 On a recent early morning flight to Hawaii, I assumed there would be food available for purchase, so I didn’t pack many snacks.
 Big mistake!
 The airline hadn’t received the expected catering package, and we ended up eating Pringles for six hours.
 Not the end of the world, but it would have been nice to have a few other options.

 Easier said than done; I know.
 Every passenger on the airplane was an infant and child at one time, and you can bet they weren’t all angels.
 Children cry, and airplane travel can be stressful and uncomfortable for them.
-I still shake my head when I think of the middle-aged man behind me asking if I had something for my red-faced, shrieking four-month-old to suck on.
-Seriously?
+I still shake my head when I think of the middle-aged man seated behind me asking if I had something for my red-faced, shrieking four-month-old to suck on.
 I had a few things for my son to suck on, but he wasn’t interested.
 And there was nothing more I could do.

 I participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
+It doesn’t cost you anything.
+If I don’t use and enjoy a product or service, I won’t recommend it.